paas-team-324/keepalived-allocator-operator/README.md

 4. Use migration bundle to clean-up old operator objects without deleting the custom resources like so: `oc delete -f deploy/0.3_migration_delete_bundle.yaml`. __This action will remove the current operator, meaning the existing objects will not be reconciled until step 5 below is performed.__

-5. Create the new operator manifest: `kubectl create -f deploy/bundle.yaml`.
-CustomResourceDefinition objects specifically will report `AlreadyExists` error.
+5. Create the new operator manifest: `kubectl create -f deploy/bundle.yaml`. `CustomResourceDefinition` objects specifically will report `AlreadyExists` error.

-6. TODO non-openshift webhooks need to be updated with CA
+6. (Non-OpenShift) `ValidatingWebhookConfiguration` object will need to be updated with the CA certificate.